 Carbon monoxide is a colorless and odorless gas.
-Itís also a very deadly gas, because most victims donít realize they are being poisoned until it's too late.
+It’s also a very deadly gas because most victims don’t realize they are being poisoned until it's too late.

-The U.S. Consumer Products Safety Commission is now requiring manufacturers of portable generators to warn consumers of carbon monoxide hazards through a new label that reads, ďUsing a generator indoors CAN KILL YOU IN MINUTES.Ē
+In fact, the U.S. Consumer Products Safety Commission is now requiring manufacturers of portable generators to warn consumers of carbon monoxide hazards through a new label that reads, “Using a generator indoors CAN KILL YOU IN MINUTES.”

 Where to Run Your Generator

-The most obvious solution is to run the generator as far away from the house as possible and point the exhaust away from open doors and windows.
+The most obvious solution is to run the generator as far away from your house as possible (at least 10 feet) and point the exhaust away from open doors and windows.

-Since your power will be going on and off, get one with a plug and a battery backup.
-If you shut off the generator, the battery backup will automatically keep the device going.
+You should also purchase a carbon monoxide (CO) detector.
+Since your power will be going on and off, get one with a plug and battery backup.
+That way, if you shut off the generator, the battery backup will automatically keep the device going.